Robert Tear: Honours and publications

 In 1984 Tear was appointed CBE.
 He was an Honorary Fellow of the Royal Welsh College of Music and Drama and of King's College, Cambridge.

 Tear published two volumes of memoirs: Tear Here (1990) and Singer Beware (1995).
 In a memorial tribute Robert Ponsonby commented that they were both written "in a style so odd, so metaphysical and so idiosyncratic as sometimes to defy comprehension", although Tear's "seriousness and his interest in things spiritual (he had discovered Buddhism) were self-evident – as they were in his paintings and drawings)."

 Recordings

 Tear made more than 250 records, and wrote in his Who's Who entry that he had worked for every major recording company.
-Roles he sang on disc range from Uriel in Haydn's The Creation to the painter in Berg's Lulu, and from Pitichinaccio in Offenbach's The Tales of Hoffmann to Sir Harvey in Donizetti's Anna Bolena.
+Roles that he sang on disc range from Uriel in Haydn's The Creation to the painter in Berg's Lulu, and from Pitichinaccio in Offenbach's The Tales of Hoffmann to Sir Harvey in Donizetti's Anna Bolena.
 His many classical recordings include performances of Bach, Handel, Monteverdi, Mozart, Beethoven, Mahler, Bruckner, Stravinsky, Janáček, Wagner and Messiaen.
 In the English canon, he also recorded songs by Elgar, Vaughan Williams, Butterworth and Britten.